ippc/sandbox/README.md

 # Sandbox

-Place to test git workflow.
+Place to document and test git workflow for IPPC work.
+Here's the setup:

+=todo: setup diagram

+_By Paola Sentinelli_

-1. First, [setup git](https://help.github.com/articles/set-up-git) (so you don't have to keep putting in  your password every time).
+First, [setup git](https://help.github.com/articles/set-up-git) (so you don't have to keep putting in  your password every time).

 ## Git Workflow